 Videos27 dead in school shooting

-GalleriesConnecticut elementary school shooting leaves 27 dead Sandy Hook Elementary School shooting victims
+GalleriesNewtown shooting leaves 26 dead, Adam Lanza identified as shooter Sandy Hook Elementary School shooting victims

 When State Senate Republicans and renegade Democrats formed a coalition to control the chamber, they expected to face an immediate test of their bipartisanship over minimum-wage laws or perhaps campaign finance.

 Gov. Andrew M. Cuomo, a Democrat, has worked cooperatively with Republicans during his first two years in office, but has never pushed them on guns.
 In fact, he generated headlines when he sided with them this year to end New York's participation in a federal ballistics database, saying it was ineffective and too costly.

 He also didn't put any political capital behind "microstamping" to trace bullet cartridges, which Republicans opposed but many Democrats, particularly Assemb.
 Michelle Schimel (D-Great Neck), had advocated.